Background

 - Maintenance efficiency: How does "No Mow" management impact long-term county maintenance costs and pollution emissions?

-Pre-implementation monitoring was conducted for 24 months beginning in April 2024 and ending in March 2026.
+Project Status: Pre-implementation monitoring was conducted for 24 months beginning in April 2024 and ending in March 2026.
 In Spring 2026, vegetative buffers consisting of native grasses, forbs, and wildflowers, were installed at the seven experimental ponds.
-These buffer areas will only be mowed once or twice a year.
+Despite being referred to as “no mow,” these buffer areas will actually be mowed once or twice per year in order to deter vines, trees/shrubs, and other desirable vegetation from becoming established.
 The seven control ponds received no buffer and maintenance will continue as usual.
-After one growing season, water quality monitoring will continue at all 14 ponds for another 24 months. eDNA samples - used to identify animal species using the ponds - are also collected in April, July, and October at the seven experimental ponds, plus one control pond.
+After one growing season, water quality monitoring will continue at all 14 ponds for another 24 months.

 Contact Us